 One major advantage is that Workflow Bots can be triggered after a message has been submitted.
 This means you can have a variety of Bots built out to handle specific situations/scenarios and map each Bot to a specific type of inquiry.

 For example, your store sells hiking gear such as tents, backpacks, climbing equipment, etc. You can design a Bot that will guide customers through each of these product categories.
 When customers decide to chat with you about a specific category such as “Backpacks”, you can execute the Bot that is designed to ask questions and provide recommendations for the Backpack category.
 The process that decides which Bot to execute is determined by the Workflow.

 Before creating a Workflow that can trigger a Bot, you need to build the Bot.
 The process for building a Bot is very similar to Cue Bots.
-Head on over to Re:amaze Settings > Automation > Chatbots > Manage Bots.
+Head over to Settings > Automation > Chatbots > Manage Bots.
 Select the option to create a new Workflow Bot.

 Now let’s take a look at some example setups for the most common types of Workflow Bots.

 The most typical Workflow Bot you can create is one that is based on a new incoming conversation from your Chat channel with no additional conditions.
 This type of Workflow Bot will start whenever a new conversation is received via chat.